-Provides access to the full-text English language translations of foreign news service articles, translations of foreign speeches and other news items.
+Full-text English language translations of foreign news service articles, translations of foreign speeches and other news items.
 Covers significant socioeconomic, political, scientific, technical, environmental issues and current events throughout the world.
 Selected full text from 1991.

 Includes non-fiction writings such as monographs, letters, speeches, interviews, etc., by major figures in Black America, covering 250 years of history.
 Features unique and never-before-published materials.
 Includes full-text of the Black Panther newspaper.